-- a) Note No. 44(a) of the consolidated financial statements regarding guarantee given in respect of Exim Bank's investment in Wanbury Holding B.V., a subsidiary of the Holding Company; - b) Note No. 48(a) of the consolidated financial statements regarding the status of merger of erstwhile PPIL with the Holding Company; and - c) Note No. 74 to the consolidated financial statements, which describes the uncertainties and potential impact of the Covid-19 pandemic on the Group's operations and results as assessed by the management.
-The actual results may differ from such estimates depending on future developments.
+- a.
+Note 44(a) of the consolidated financial statements regarding guarantee given in respect of Exim Bank's investment in Wanbury Holding B.V., a subsidiary of the Holding Company; and - b.
+Note 48(a) of the consolidated financial statements regarding the status of merger of erstwhile PPIL with the Holding Company.